jon-jacky/Piety/viewer/README.md

 - **vwin()** - Create the viewer window to the right of the editor panel, if it does not already exist.
-Not needed if you start the Piety session from the *pmf* script, as described in *Quick Start* above.
+Not needed if you start the Piety session from the *vpm* script, as described in *Quick Start* above.

 - **vclr()** - Erase viewer window from the display,